philjord/ElderScrollsExplorer/README.md

 The JBullet physics simulation created from them is working, including:

--Animations of kinematic features
+- Animations of kinematic features

--Character controllers
+- Character controllers

--Skyrim compressed meshes
+- Skyrim compressed meshes